If you’re considering a home equity loan, you want to understand how they work and what lenders require to get approved.

 It depends on your financial situation and how you plan to use the funds.
 If you need all the money upfront, a home equity loan is the better option.
 Otherwise, a home equity line of credit (HELOC) allows you to access funds up to the total amount you’re approved for over a draw period of 10 years.
 So, you’re permitted to draw what you need and can avoid overspending.

 Also, know that HELOCs come with variable interest rates.
-So your payments could fluctuate over the life of the loan.
-The good news is the interest paid on HELOCs is tax-deductible if the funds are used to improve your home.
+So, your payments could fluctuate over the life of the loan.
+The good news is the interest paid on HELOCs and home equity loans are tax-deductible if the funds are used to improve your home or buy real estate.

 So, it’s essential to evaluate the benefits and drawbacks of these loan products before you make a decision.
 But both loan products can get you access to a large amount of cash at a far lower interest rate than you’d pay on a credit card.

 If used to pay off costly debts, you could save a bundle in interest over time.
 (Quick note: avoid using the credit cards once they’re paid off to avoid digging an even bigger hole of debt for yourself).
 You can also fund home renovation projects to possibly increase the value of your home, but be mindful that the loan balance must be paid in full when you sell your home.

 You don’t have to use home equity loans to improve your home.
 Some people tap into their equity to go on a vacation or cover an emergency expense.

 Common Home Equity Loan Requirements

 Before you shop for a home equity loan, knowing what lenders look for in potential applicants is ideal.
 These figures are general qualification criteria, but every lender has its own requirements that could be more or less stringent.
 These are some of the things a lender will review before giving you a second mortgage.

 You will have to provide a valid photo ID, Social Security Number, and proof of address.
 This information allows creditors to verify who you are to ensure your identity isn’t being stolen.